alexeira/made-for-practice/README.md

 # Made for practice

-A project to practice Javascript concepts and migrate to TypeScript in the future.
+A project to practice JavaScript concepts and migrate to TypeScript in the future.